 PARL takes in hundreds of animals each year, most of whom require extensive medical care beyond the scope of routine exams and vaccines.
 From extra diagnostics to medications and even emergency surgeries, Betsy's Fund exists to serve those animals, and ensures that no PARL animal will go without the care they need.

 Veterinary care covered by Betsy's Fund ranges from the common to more rare condition.
 In the past few years, PARL has ensured animals get the care they need, including:

-We believe that every animal that every animal in our care deserves access to immediate medical attention, regardless of the cost.
-As you can imagine, the veterinary bills add up quickly and forecasting for these expenses is difficult.
+We believe that every animal in our care deserves access to immediate medical attention, regardless of the cost.
+As you can imagine, with rising costs related to supply, transportation, and labor shortages across the nation, bills are adding up quickly and forecasting for these expenses is increasingly difficult.
+In addition, since the start of the pandemic, we've seen a drastic increase in surrendered animals needing urgent or specialized medical care.
 Donations to Betsy's Fund are always needed provide a second chance at life for our most vulnerable animal friends.